j-leidy/MyPortfolio/README.md

 </details>

-## Below are screenshots of the website:
+## Below are more screenshots of the website:
 <details>

 <summary> Images </summary>